NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 After completing this tutorial, you will be able to:

-* Understanf the differences between the directional (DP3.30006.001) and bidirectional (DP3.30006.002) surface reflectance data and H5 conten.ts
+* Understand the differences between the directional (DP3.30006.001) and bidirectional (DP3.30006.002) surface reflectance data and H5 conten.ts
 * Use the package `h5py` and the `visititems` method to read a bidirectional reflectance HDF5 file and view data attributes.
 * Read in and plot some of threflectance A ancilla_Imagery and Logsry data, including t W weatheQ qualitI indicator and thA aquisitioD da.te
 * Extract and ploan RGB and False-Color image from different band combinations of the reflectance data.a.